Hemlatat108/red-mar-2017/README.md

 ### Workflows
 1. ImportTables
     1. Sqoop job to copy data to staging directory
-    1. Hive script to insert overwrite table in presentation directory.
+    1. Hive script to insert overwrite table in the presentation directory.
 1. Materialize - transforms data and prepares it for use.
 1. AnomoliesImport - Parent job that calls 4 instances of ImportTables in parallel and then calls the Materialize workflow.

 ### Corrdinator
 There is a single coordinator that runs the AnomoliesImport workflow twice per day.

 ## Spark